Africana Studies Institute 2023, Call for Graduate and Undergraduate Proposals

 Project Funding for the Collaborative to Advance Equity through Research on Women and Girls of Color

-In November 2015, the White House Council on Women and Girls announced a new initiative on women and girls of color – the Collaborative to Advance Equity through Research on Women and Girls of Color—during a summit co-hosted by the Anna Julia Cooper Center at Wake Forest University.
-The Collaborative to Advance Equity through Research on Women and Girls of Color, which the University of Connecticut joined in 2015, consists of more than fifty colleges, universities and non-profit organizations committed to studying and addressing the educational, health and social services disparities faced by women and girls of color.
-Housed within the Africana Studies Institute, UConn’s Collaborative aligns with Africana’s goals to prioritize research and collaboration that target health disparities and injustice and the health and well-being of populations both racialized and gendered.
-We now seek relevant proposals from undergraduate, graduate, and student-faculty collaborators to conduct research during 2022.
+In November 2015, the White House Council on Women and Girls announced a new initiative on women and girls of color – the Collaborative to Advance Equity through Research on Women and Girls of Color—during a summit hosted at the Anna Julia Cooper Center at Wake Forest University.
+The Collaborative to Advance Equity through Research on Women and Girls of Color, which the University of Connecticut joined in 2015, consists of more than fifty colleges, universities and non-profit organizations committed to studying and addressing the educational, health and social service disparities faced by women and girls of color.
+Housed within the Africana Studies Institute, UConn’s Collaborative aligns with Africana’s goals to prioritize research and collaboration that target health disparities, injustice and the well-being of racialized and gendered populations.
+We now seek proposals from undergraduate, graduate, and student-faculty collaborators for research projects during 2023.

-In line with the goals of the Africana Studies Institute and the national Collaborative, research projects must focus on issues of social and health disparities among women and girls of color, including but not limited to mental health; educational disparities and resource distribution, technologies of education and inequities, books and learning materials to promote girls and women’s mental, physical, and/or intellectual well- being; environmental health; maternal, fetal, and infant health from conception to delivery and beyond.
+In line with the goals of the Africana Studies Institute and the national Collaborative, research projects must focus on historical or contemporary issues of social and health disparities among women and girls of color, including but not limited to mental health; educational disparities and resource distribution, technologies of education and inequities, books and learning materials to promote girls and women’s mental, physical, and/or intellectual well- being; environmental health; maternal, fetal, and infant health from conception to delivery and beyond.
 Works that investigate the impacts of the ongoing global pandemic (such as the economic burden and toll of disease; inequalities in the way we organize and reward care; and the role of public policy in combating health crises that affect women and girls of color) are also encouraged.
 We solicit community outreach/field-based research; work with data and/or archival documents, digital research and/or analysis.
-Awardees will present their research at a symposium subsequent to the award period for research on women and girls of color.
+Awardees will present their research at a symposium after the award period for research on women and girls of color.
 We expect to fund several proposals at the range of $500 to $3,000, with undergraduate awards not to exceed $1,500 and graduate awards not to exceed $3,000.

 Graduate Student Applications

-Successful proposals must have the following components that together articulate the project.
-Graduate student applications are limited to a maximum of 700 words, single-spaced, at least 12pt font, with a clear rationale and/or purpose, methods, theories, scholarly questions, goals, intended audience, timeline for the work facilitated by the award, and expected scholarly outcomes of the research.
+Graduate student applications are limited to a maximum of 700 words, single-spaced, at least 12pt font, with a clear rationale and/or purpose, methods, theories, scholarly questions, goals, intended audience, timeline for the work facilitated by the award, and detailed itemized budget, and expected scholarly outcomes of the research.
+Successful proposals must have the following components that together articulate the project:

 Undergraduate Student Applications

-Undergraduates will complete the attached form, which seeks information similar to the graduate students’ proposals as well as promotes undergraduates’ experience in preparing strong funding applications.
+Undergraduates will complete the attached form, which seeks information similar to the graduate students’ proposals as well as promotes undergraduates’ experience in preparing strong external funding applications.
+Successful proposals must have the following components that together articulate the project:

-Any proposal (grad or undergrad) must include the following support documents:
+Any proposal (grad or undergrad) must include the following support documents for full consideration:

 *1 and no more than 2 letter(s) of recommendation (by an advisor, instructor, faculty collaborator, etc. that speaks to the student’s research experience, preparation to conduct the research, and importance of the funds to complete the proposed project)